-This paper presented the decision-making model based on the application of NFs.
-The model was applied in order to make a one-step forward decision considering historical data of daily stock returns.
-The experimental investigation has shown NFs predictor predict the close index price enabling NFs Portfolio management to make a trading strategy decision achieving more stable results and higher profits.
+This paper presented our decision-making model based on the application of NFs.
+The model was applied in order to make a one-step forward decision, considering historical data of daily stock returns.
+The experimental investigation has shown our NFs trading system formulates a trading strategy which achieves more stable results and higher profits when compared with NNs and the Buy and Hold strategy.
 For future work, several issues could be considered.
-Other techniques, such as support vector machines, genetic algorithms, etc. can be applied for further comparisons.
-And other stock index groups, another stock exchange or other industries in addition to electronics one is further considered for comparisons.
+Other techniques, such as support vector machines and genetic algorithms can be applied for further comparisons.
+Other stock index groups, stock exchanges, or industries could be considered for further comparisons as well.